MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/security-provisioning.md

 Figure 2: Request access to a data product.

-As figure 2 illustrates, give an overview of the access request workflow.
+As figure 2 give an overview of a data product access request workflow.

 #### User access request